Tealeaf iOS SDK public API reference

 - (BOOL)logNSErrorEvent:(NSError _)error message:(NSString _)message level:(kTLFMonitoringLevelType)level;

-Declared in TLFCustomEvent.h
+Declared in TLFCustomEvent.h. kTLFMonitoringLevelType

-is declared in TLFPublicDefinitions.h
+is declared in TLFPublicDefinitions.h.

-This example shows the expected JSON:
+This example shows expected JSON output:

 {